10 ways to eat out at Christmas without putting on weight

-Keeping alcoholic drinks within the guidelines is important, particularly if you are going to be socialising more than usual.
-Try not to exceed the recommended 2–3 units a day for women and 3–4 for men.
+It's important to stay within the guidelines of 14 units a week for men and women, particularly if you are going to be socialising more than usual.
 Don’t forget the calories that drinks, both alcoholic and non-alcoholic, can add.
 If you can, choose sugar-free drinks or water, and alternate these with any alcoholic drinks you are having.

 Read more about alcohol and your heart

 10. Fancy a nibble?

 Nibbles are seemingly everywhere at Christmas.
 It’s fine to indulge in the odd mince pie, shortbread biscuit, festive tipple or a chocolate sweet, but sticking to a regular pattern of meals and snacks will help to make sure you aren’t hungry between meals and help maintain your willpower.